dead-end/btree_properties/README.md

 tsearch, tfind, tdelete, twalk, tdestroy
 ```

+## Why btree?
+The normal way to deal with properties is to use a hash map, which is very
+efficient with lookups.
+The `<search.h>` library provides the hsearch function
+for this purpose.
+The problem is, that the `int hcreate(size_t nel)` functon,
+which is used to create a map is called with a size.
+If the size is too small,
+the hash map becomes less efficient.

+The btree functions are less efficient than the hash map, but do not require a
+size.

 ## Context
 To use the library functions an instance of `BTP_ctx` is necessary,
 which has to be created before the start of the work and which has